No Apologizing Holiday Season – Culinary Mistakes and Beauchamp Orchard Salad

 - 2 Tbsp. real maple syrup

-- Sweet and Spicy Pecans (recipe below)
+- Sweet and Spicy Pecans (recipe on RE Blog - Sweet and Spicy Pecans)

 - Combine lettuce, cabbage, apple, and blue cheese in a large bowl.